AMERICAN COLLEGE OF VETERINARY BOTANICAL MEDICINE

 ACVBM 2025 Annual Conference

-The 2025 ACVBM Annual Conference will be held online on Saturday, November 8th and feature Steve Marsden presenting 'You Can Win With Skin'.
-Our friends at the VBMA will join us in this educational venture and are sponsoring speaker Diana Hermann, MAcOM, Dipl.
+The 2025 ACVBM Annual Conference was held online on Saturday, November 8th and featured Steve Marsden presenting 'You Can Win With Skin'.
+Our friends at the VBMA joined us in this educational venture and sponsored speaker Diana Hermann, MAcOM, Dipl.
 O.M.
 (NCCAOM)®, L.Ac. on Sunday, November 9th.

 Picture